IanTsung/russian-voice-to-text/README.md

 - Python 3.6 or higher
 - PyAudio
 - SpeechRecognition
-- pydub (for OGG to WAV conversion)
+- ffmpeg-python (for OGG to WAV conversion)

 ## Installation